 My undergraduate degree in Computer Science gave me a strong background in software engineering and helped me understand the various stakeholders and processes involved in the development of digital products.
 Over the past few years, I have taken on roles throughout the product development lifecycle encompassing research, design, and implementation.
 I've worked as an engineer and researcher in multidisciplinary teams at Georgia Tech, Data Innovations, TechVeda, and SevenTablets Inc.

-Currently, I'm pursuing my Master's degree in Human-Computer Interaction at Georgia Tech and designing data-driven experiences at the intersection of technology and mental health.
+Currently, I'm pursuing my Master's degree in Human-Computer Interaction at Georgia Tech and designing data-driven experiences at the intersection of technology, music, and entertainment.

 In my free time, I like making playlists and telling stories through photography and film.

 Scroll down to learn more about my journey and interests!

 Born and raised in a small coastal city called Visakhapatnam in Southeast India, I've always been fond of hot summers and bike rides by the ocean.
 When I turned 11, my family moved to Burlington, Vermont where I was forced to acclimate to an entirely new way of living.
-While I'm not thrilled about the painfully long winters, growing up in New England and spending my formative years in Vermont made me quickly fall in love with autumn, hiking, and maple lattes.
+While I'm not thrilled about the painfully long winters, growing up in New England and spending my formative years in Vermont made me quickly fall in love with fall, hiking, and maple lattes.